 Decompression as an Ex-Scientologist

-But what is not generally acknowledged by Ex-Scientologists is that there is a decompression period for an Ex-Scientologist, too.
-Just like most Scientologists find it very threatening to recognize that their truth will change the more they learn and experience, so do a lot of Exes.
+But just like most Scientologists find it very threatening to recognize that their truth will change the more they learn and experience, so do a lot of Exes.
 Why?
 Because they know that as the truth changes, your whole life, and all your friendships and even family relationships, will be threatened again.

 As Exes, we explained away this phenomena of losing all your friends and family in the Church by saying something like “If they quit being your friend/family just because the truth changed, then were they really your friend/family to begin with?”

-This is usually followed by a new sense of security and satisfaction that your new friends and family out here in Ex-Scientology land are your REAL friends/family who would never dump you, or ban you, or threaten to ban you, just because the truth changed.
+This is usually followed by a new sense of security and satisfaction that your new friends and family out here in Ex-Scientology land are your REAL friends/family who would never dump you, or ban you, or threaten to ban and fair game you, just because the truth changed.

 For some reason, human beings derive a sense of stability and security from believing they possess the truth.
 But just a quick scan of the wikipedia article on “Truth” can call all that security and stability into question.
 A thorough study of that article, and all its related references, will completely destroy any sense of security you once had in knowing “the truth”.

 So people develop social skills that they use to hold on to their friends and family as the truth changes.
 The truth becomes less important than their friends.
-They aren’t so vocal about things.
+They become not so vocal about things.
 When they see an Ex-Scientologist telling himself complete lies about his own personal experiences as a Scientologist, they shut up and just let him keep doing it.
-They let the person keep thinking whatever he wants, no matter how false, because they don’t want to harm their friendship with him.
+They let the person keep thinking whatever he wants, no matter how false, no matter how self-destructive, because they don’t want to harm their friendship with him.

 David Miscavige does this, too.
 As L Ron Hubbard did before him, David Miscavige knows that his whole empire is built on Keeping Scientology True.
 And so he either looks away from, or lies about, all of his experience that tells him that is not the case.
 He expels and fair games anyone whose truth has changed if they refuse to shut up about it.
 David Miscavige knows that if he values the truth over his social position, then all his friends who support him now would jettison him out onto the street.